Akta3d/RK-002-NTS1-Preset/README.md

   - Note: {PRESET_MIN_NOTE} to {PRESET_MAX_NOTE}
   - Value: 127 when pressed
   - Channel: {PRESET_CHANNEL}
+- Configure a button/pad to switch On/off velocity mode
+  - Control C: {CC_VELO_ON_OFF}
+  - Value: 127 when pressed
+  - Channel: {CHANNEL} of the NTS1

 **Step 5: Connect**
 - Connect the cable between your controller and the NTS1 (orange plug to NTS1)